 « View All Posts

-Truck Driver Salary: How Much Will I Make as an OTR Driver?
+Truck Driver Salary: How Much Will I Earn as a Truck Driver?

 October 18th, 2021

-It’s the question every over-the-road (OTR) truck driver wants to know: How much money will I make as an OTR truck driver?
+It’s the question every truck driver wants to know: How much money will I make?

-And the reason it depends is that not only are there different types of truck drivers (company, lease and owner-operators) and different kinds of freight you can haul that will impact your salary, but every driver is different and will spend more or less time off the road and at home.
+There are different types of truck drivers (over-the-road, local, and regional; and company, lease, and owner-operators) and different kinds of freight you can haul that will impact your salary.
+Not only that, but every driver is different and will spend more or less time off the road and at home.

-Historically speaking, OTR truck drivers typically made somewhere between $45,000 and $75,000 as a company driver or a lease operator, but freight rates have dramatically increased in recent years, so expected salaries are higher as a result.
-Nowadays, an OTR driver can make well over six figures.
+Historically speaking, OTR truck drivers typically made somewhere between $45,000 and $75,000 as a company driver or a lease operator.
+Freight rates have increased over the years, so truck driver pay is higher.

 Company drivers can expect to make between $75,000 and $135,000 per year at a top-paying trucking carrier.